It’s the heart that matters most….

 It’s the heart that matters more.

-Wendy introduced me to the Counting Crows via the most sacred of childhood methods of communication: a mix tape.
+Wendy introduced me to the Counting Crows via the most sacred of childhood communication tools: a mix tape.

 It’s important to note that Wendy and I weren’t supposed to be friends with one another or with anyone else for that matter haha.

-We’d committed ourselves to NOT making any friends when we landed in Miami in the early 1990s.
+When we each landed in Miami in the early 1990s, we had committed ourselves to NOT making any friends.
 Miami Southridge High School was not our destination, just a brief detour.
 We were just passing through and were determined to do so without complication or attachment.
 We failed…miserably.

-One day without an empty table to sit at, I saw her, the only other person I’d seen in classes seemingly as resolute in her silence as I. She was reading a book alone at a table.
+One day without an empty table to sit at, I saw her sitting alone, the only other person I’d seen in classes seemingly as resolute in her silence as I. She was reading a book and munching on chips.
 I think she had a Walkman on.
-I may have to for that matter.
-I usually carried mine everywhere.
+I may have too for that matter.
+I carried mine everywhere.

 I surrendered to what I was sure would be the most awkward moment of my young life.

 “Hey can I sit here?
-I won’t talk to or anything?”
+I won’t talk or anything?”

 “Yeah if you want.”

 And so it began.
-A few months later and we became known as some sort of inseparable terror twins.
+Within weeks we became friends and by semester’s end we became known as some sort of inseparable terror twins.